NextronSystems/thor-manual/usage/special-scan-modes.rst

 Artefact Collector
 ^^^^^^^^^^^^^^^^^^

-THOR 10.7.8 introduces the ``Artefact Collector`` module.
 The purpose of this module is to be able to quickly collect and archive system artifacts into a single ZIP via THOR.
-It can be activated via ``--collector`` (running the collector module at the end of a THOR run) or ``--collector-only`` (only running the collector module) and uses ``:hostname:_collector.zip`` as output path for the ZIP archive per default.
+It can be activated via ``--collector`` (running the collector module at the end of a THOR run) or ``--collector-only`` (only running the collector module) and uses ``<hostname>_collector.zip`` as output path for the ZIP archive per default.
 The default ZIP archive path can be changed with ``--collector-output <path>``.
 The ZIP archive includes all found artifacts and a special file called